 Service and Compassion through acts of consequential service to others

-Lately, the technological age has provided us with great opportunities such as in the areas of communication, nutrition and information.
+This technological age has provided us with great opportunities such as in the areas of communication, nutrition and information.
 Despite this the physical, emotional and social skills of young people are still affected by Hahn’s “modern declines”.

 A study (November 2012) of 11,000 primary and secondary children carried out by the University of Melbourne’s Professor Michael Bernard, notes steadily increasing symptoms of poor social and emotional skills including low self-esteem, stress, anxiety, feelings of loneliness, anger, anti-social behaviour and under-achievement at school.